-WHEREAS, the future is, to a large measure, dependent on the good health of our families;

-WHEREAS, good health can be achieved in part through good dental habits learned early and reinforced throughout life;

-BE IT RESOLVED, that I (Governor/Mayor) of thereby proclaim the month of February as Children's Dental Health Month and urge that all citizens and community organizations join in this observance.

-IN WITNESS HEREOF, I hereunto set my hand and cause the seal of (City/State) to be affixed this day of February, (Year).
+WHEREAS, the future is, to a large me easure, dependent on the good health of our families; WHEREAS, good health can be achie reinforced throughout life; eved in part through good dental habit s learned early and BE IT RESOLVED, that I the month of February as Children's I community organizations join in this o (Governor/Mayor) of Dental Health Month and urge that all observance.
+IN WITNESS HEREOF, I hereunto se February, (Year). et my hand and cause the seal of (City /State) to be affixed this day o (Signature of Official)

-(Signature of Official)